Reading the australian federal version.Choose your state →

 What is this right?

-Before any medical treatment, you have the right to receive enough information to make an informed decision.
-This principle comes from the landmark High Court case Rogers v Whitaker (1992), which established that a doctor must tell you about any material risk — that is, any risk that a reasonable person in your position would want to know about.
+Before any medical treatment, you have a right to enough information to make an informed decision.
+The doctrine in Australia comes from the High Court's Rogers v Whitaker (1992): a doctor must disclose any material risk — any risk that a reasonable person in your position would want to know.
+The case is still the bedrock for medical-negligence claims rooted in failure to warn.

-• Clear information about your condition, treatment options, benefits, and risks
+• Clear information about your condition, options, benefits, and risks

 • Ask questions and receive answers you can understand